What You Need To Know About Hip Injections For Arthritis?

 • The patient lies face down on an X-ray table and is thoroughly cleaned over the hip area.

 • The physician numbs a small area of skin with an anesthetic (a numbing agent).
-During the procedure, the patient will feel a sting which will last for a few seconds.
+During the procedure, the patient will feel a sting that will last for a few seconds.

-• It involves injecting an anesthetic and anti-inflammatory cortisone mixture.
+• It involves injecting an anesthetic and an anti-inflammatory cortisone mixture.

 Post-Injection Procedure